UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

             - argument can be station name and the program reads the right file

-???+ question "Discuss"
+???+ question "Exercise"

-    Discuss risks and requirements (A short Needs Analysis) for a program that visualizes and does simple curve fitting for temperature data from uppsala
+    Discuss risks and requirements (A short Needs Analysis) for the program above.

-!!!- hint "Needs"
+!!!- hint "Hints for needs"

     - Think about what the user needs from your application
     - Think about how the user interacts

-!!!- hint "Risks"
+!!!- hint "Hints for risks"

     - Risk is defined in ISO Guide 73:2009 as 'The effect of uncertainty on objectives'.
         - This has an attached Note 1: 'An effect is a deviation from the expected — positive and/or negative'.
         - A positive risk is commonly known as an opportunity, and can be addressed within the Risk Management process.

+    Investigate

-    - Think about what the risks are in terms of access, legality
+    - what the risks are in terms of access, legality
-    - Think about risks of data loss etc.
+    - risks of data loss etc.
-    - Think about requirements on users system
+    - requirements on users' system

     A short checklist of categories: